Posted in Blockchain Technology, Science and Technology

 The most defining characteristic of cryptocurrency is decentralisation, which means it operates outside the influence of traditional regulatory bodies.
 Some governments are taking steps to impose regulations on cryptocurrency exchanges, and ICOs (Initial Coin Offerings), but at the end of the day, regulation is simply not possible.
 They can only attempt to control the entry point of the crypto market, but beyond that, it’s all technically encrypted.

-You may also want to read: Can Science and Spirituality Coexist?
+You may also want to read: Are NFTs Good or Bad for Artists?

 True cryptocurrency is encrypted, and therefore one cannot regulate or control it as the traditional markets.
 It was created to challenge and shake up the totalitarian hold over the world’s economy.
 While it cannot be directly controlled, it can be manipulated